 As you relax your naval to inhale, your hand will rise.
 Be aware of the movement of your hand: it rides toward your spine on the exhalation and away from your spine on the inhalation.
 Once you became comfortable that your breath is correct while lying down, sit up and again use your hand to make sure that you are using your naval point correctly.

 NOTE: At first it is easier to focus on the exhale and start at a slow rhythm.
 Eventually you want to have a rapid, equal and consistent breath.
 This breath strengthens the nervous system, purifies the blood and energizes the body.
+If you can't do a rapid breath, it will work just as well with a slower breath, still keep inhale and exhale the same length.

 If you feel dizzy when practicing Breath of Fire, you should stop and substitute normal breathing.
 If you suffer from vertigo, you should use caution in practicing this breathing exercise.